psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Thomas Denness was next examined, and said— Yesterday afternoon, about one o'clock, I saw bundle tied up and pinned.
 It resembled the wrapper now produced.
 It was near the hatch of St. Cross' mill.
 That was about 300 yards from the place described by the last witness.
 I tried to reach it, and touched it with my foot.
 On my touching it, it fell over the hatch.
 It fell heavy.
 It was then high water.
 It must have fallen seven or eight feet—probably two feet of water when it fell.

 Mr. Robert Horlock, surgeon, then said— I first saw the body of deceased about four o'clock yesterday afternoon.
 I examined the forehead and found it had a dark appearance, and there appeared to be extravasted blood beneath the scalp.
 The face was also a great deal discoloured.
 The left arm was lying across the upper part the chest, and the flesh of the arm quite flattened.
 An impression upon the chest where the arm had been lying across the body.
 The right arm in a flexed position.
 The umbilical cord had been divided close to the navel, apparently with an instrument, either scissors or a knife; but no ligature had been applied.
 A medical man or a midwife would have applied a ligature.
 The legs and thighs were also flexed and flattened.
 I think the body must have been tied up in the bundle while warm.
 There was eccleymosis of the blood-vessels on the arms and thighs, which prove that circulation had taken place after delivery.
 It was a full-grown female child.
 I should say that it had been dead more than a week—between a week and a fortnight.
 Decomposition had commenced on the surface.
 On turning the body over, I observed a good deal of crepitation under the left shoulder.
 I afterwards made an internal examination of the body.
 On opening the chest, I found the lungs and heart perfectly healthy.
 The vessels on the right of the heart, and the pulmonary vessels were much congested.
-The lungs appeared red and healthy ; and on making an incision into the lungs, blood flowed.
+The lungs appeared red and healthy; and on making an incision into the lungs, blood flowed.
 It crepitated to the touch.
 I have not the slightest doubt that the child was born alive.
 I put a portion of the lungs into water, and they floated.
 The stomach was perfectly empty.
 The child had never taken food.
 The bladder was also empty, which showed that the child must have passed water after its birth.
-I then removed the scalp ; and underneath the scalp, on the right and upper side of the forehead, over the frontal bone, there was considerable quantity of extravasated blood.
+I then removed the scalp; and underneath the scalp, on the right and upper side of the forehead, over the frontal bone, there was considerable quantity of extravasated blood.
 No extravasation under the other portion of the scalp.
 There is a membrane which covers the bone, (called the pericranium) and there was extravasated blood between that membrane and the bone.
 The place of the extravasation corresponded with the black appearance in the forehead; and I should think it was occasioned by a blow from a blunt instrument, as it did not cause any wound.
 On opening the head, I found the membrane of the brain a good deal congested, more particularly underneath the frontal bone, corresponding with the extravasation externally.
 That might have arisen from the same injury.
-The injuries which I found in the head, were sufficient to have caused death ; and I consider they must have been inflicted while the child was alive.
+The injuries which I found in the head, were sufficient to have caused death; and I consider they must have been inflicted while the child was alive.
 It was a very fine child, and I could find nothing to account for its death from natural causes.
 If the mother had been delivered while standing, and the child had fallen on a stone floor, it is possible, though not probable, that it may have sustained injuries such as I have described.
 The injury might have been occasioned either from heavy fall a hard floor, or from a blow from a blunt or flat instrument.

-Verdict,— " The deceased was found dead, and that death was occasioned by injuries received on the head, but no sufficient evidence to shew whether the injuries were inflicted wilfully or accidentally."
+Verdict,— "The deceased was found dead, and that death was occasioned by injuries received on the head, but no sufficient evidence to shew whether the injuries were inflicted wilfully or accidentally."

 ```